 Or lose the stage, for much is left to gain!

-I can hear sweet nothings; revisiting your words,
+I hear your old sweet nothings; revisiting these words,

 Hum partial refrains, knowing murmurs aural

 Are Love’s echoes, the ones my soul sustains.